adambraimbridge/prometheus-biz-ops-service-discovery/README.md

         replacement: prometheus-health-check-exporter.in.ft.com
 ```

 Here's an example of what `health-check-service-discovery.json` might look like.
+The `observe` label is set based on the `isLive` field in Biz Ops, `isLive: true` maps to `observe="yes"`.

 ```json
 [